 International women’s day is celebrated in many countries around the world.
-This day is recognized for women’s achievements without regard to divisions, whether national, ethnic, linguistic, cultural, economic or political.
+This day is recognized for women’s achievements regardless to their religion, ethnic, linguistic, cultural, economic or political background.

-GLRA is committed to the principle of gender justice, non-discrimination, equal opportunity for all, and gender friendly laws at the workplace.
-Gender mainstreaming is a concept of ensuring equality amongst all irrespective of biological differences amongst women and men.
+GLRA is committed to the principle of gender justice, non-discrimination, equal opportunity and gender friendly laws at the workplace.
+Gender mainstreaming is a concept of ensuring equality amongst everyone irrespective of the biological differences amongst women and men.
 The gender mainstreaming policy would involve interests of women and men becoming central to programme analysis and planning, resource allocation, implementation, research, policy development, influencing, monitoring and evaluation of programmes.

 Committed to empower female beneficiaries through SDGs (Sustainable Development Goals) programme

 Ms. Muniraben is a resident of Delwada village of Palanpur block in Gujarat.
 She is a homemaker in a lower middle-class family.
 She has 40% physical impairment post birth.
 She attended different activities of project Sammalit Vikas Jankari (SVJ) where she was sensitized about different livelihood options for women & older girls with disabilities.
 Later she became a member of a local DPO.
 She has undergone two months Tailoring training organized by SVJ team in Palanpur where she received a Tailoring machine after successful completion of the training.
 She is doing stitching work at home where she stitches cloths round the year and long plastic during monsoon season.
 Her regular contribution to the family has earned respect for her within the family & her community in the last two years.

 Currently, Muniraben has become an inspirational speaker for other women & girls with disabilities in Banaskantha district.
 She attends different activities of the project and talks about her struggle & how project SVJ has supported her plight.